IExE Research Experience for Undergrads (REU)

 Thank you for your interest in the IExE's REU program.
 The application period for the 2017 program has now closed, but the program will be held again in the summer of 2018.
 Please check back in late 2017 for program details for the 2018 program.

-Support: Accepted applicants will be provided a financial stipend (approximately $500/wk), and on-campus housing for the duration of the program.
+Support: Accepted applicants will receive a fellowship payment (approximately $500/wk), and on-campus housing for the duration of the program.
 Limited travel funds available, priority will be given to those who live more than 500 miles from Drexel University.

 Requirements: Applications must be 18 years of age or older, a U.S. Citizen or Permanent Resident and have completed at least 3 semesters or 4 quarters of college level coursework.